josarsepi/LineSearch/README.md

 * Have a single regex built from the config list that can be compiled at the time the class is called up.
 May increase the speed of searches.

+* Make it work with lists, strings, or dicts.

+* Enable alternative outputs.

 * Need to double check the use of str() and need to make it pythonic.